Digital Nomad Life in Philippines

 What are the pros and cons of living in Philippines?

 " It's true, services are slow, all services.
 Most don't even know what they are talking about.
 Public services are very bad at not knowing anything.
 Not much is reliable except food!
 And the big car companies like Toyota have no parts!!
-Frustrating," explained one expat in Philippines.
+Frustrating," remarked one member in Philippines.

 About the Author